dgaydukov/cert-aws/sa/files/sa.md

 MyISAM vs InnoDB:
 * myisam: only full table-level locking, doesn't support tx
-* inndodb: both row-level & table-level locking, support transactions, foreign keys, relationship constraints
+* inndodb: both row-level & table-level locking, support transactions, foreign keys, relationship constraints RDS on VMware - manage private on-premise database with rds using rds connector (software appliance for VMware vSphere env) For both rds & rds on vmware you can create read replica but you should enable automatic backup (with retention period greater than 0).
+For rds on vmware you can create only 1 read replica and only in the same region.
+Rds on vmware support DX, but doesn't support aurora.
+You can also backup to s3 & create read replica in aws.

 ###### SQS
 Payload vs attributes: